oddbird/oddsite/content/work/coachhub.rst

   - Project Architecture
   - User Experience Design
   - WCAG & HIPPA Compliant
+brag: |
+  We help health-coaching experts at ORCAS develop their unique web platform – now used by the **US Military**,
+  **Coast Guard**,
+  and **National Institutes of Health** – leading ORCAS to a **successful acquisition**.
 quotes:
-  - text: 'OddBird really changed my thinking about how successful outsourcing software development can be.'
+  - text: 'OddBird really changed my thinking about how successful remote development can be – like working with an in-house team, complete and ready to go.'
     name: 'Sara Taillon'
+    role: 'CTO at ORCAS'
+  - text: 'I’m glad OddBird never negotiated the 100% test coverage.
+      Maintainability has been fantastic!'
+    name: 'Sara Taillon'
-    role: 'Chief Technical Officer at ORCAS'
+    role: 'CTO at ORCAS'
 planning:
   - title: 'App Goals'
     icon: 'map'